 Pilot sacked, but Gehlot on shaky ground in Rajasthan

-New Delhi, July 14: With the firing of Sachin Pilot as Deputy Chief Minister, a long term relationship between him and the Congress is all to come an end.
+New Delhi, July 14: With the firing of Sachin Pilot as Deputy Chief Minister, a long term relationship between him and the Congress is all to come to an end.

 While the Ashok Gehlot camp has claimed that it has the numbers to remain in power, the fact is that the government is on shaky ground.
 To remain in power, Gehlot needs 101 MLAs to back him.